ahmedbda/sat-security-visualizer/README.md

 * The name of the object
 * The distance from Earth (for asteroids)
 * The diameter of the object
-* The danger of the object (given by the nasa api or the object type)
+* The danger of the object (given by the NASA API or the object type)